 Premade Postpartum Care Kits (if this seems like too much)

-Lansinoh Postpartum Recovery Essentials
+Lansinoh Postpartum Kit

 If you are looking for a super affordable postpartum kit with the basics, the Lansinoh Postpartum Recovery Essentials kit may be perfect.
 The upside down peri bottle is a must in my opinion and this one also has hot/cold packs and a herbal perineal spray for cooling relief.

-Frida Postpartum Recovery Essentials Kit
+Frida Postpartum Kit

-Build Your Own Box
+Build Your Own Mom Box